40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : Can you show me how to implement a **HashTable** in Python ?
+Question : Data Structures - Can you show me how to implement a **HashTable** in Python ?

 Answer   :